dsoprea/PythonUpstart/README.md

     variant_level=1)
 ```

-Send the *start* event to the job.
+Send the *start* event to the job:

 ```
 >>> j.start()
 ```

-Send the *stop* event to the job.
+Send the *stop* event to the job:

 ```
 >>> j.stop()